Speech Is Music For The Brain

 Conclusion: AI as a Mirror of the Mind

-Real conversations activate distributed, dynamic brain networks.
+Real conversations activate distributed, dynamic brain networks that mirror the computations of AI models.

-Even the timing of turn-taking is embedded in brain dynamics.
+Turn-taking is embedded in brain dynamics

-And now, AI is helping us read the sheet music.
+now AI is helping us read the sheet music.

 Source: “Natural language processing models reveal neural dynamics of human conversation,” Nature Communications (2025)